Half-widow

-Thousands of husbands in Kashmir disappeared during the conflict.
+Thousands of people in Kashmir have disappeared during the conflict.

 Most of the half-widows have not remarried due to doubt about their husband's fate and a lack of consensus among Muslim scholars on the issue.
 In Kashmir, a group of religious scholars issued a fatwa on the 26 of December 2013 saying that half-widows are allowed to remarry after a waiting period of four years.